bravesoftdz/jackstables/README.md

 ## Installation
 1. Set up apache to serve the public_html folder
-2. ci/application/db and ci/application/db/jackstables.sqlite3 should have write permissions: db folder should look something like this: ```drwxrwxr--  2 root www-data  4096 Jun  4 16:03 .```
-  and jackstables.sqlite3 should look something like this: ```-rwxrw-r--  1 root www-data 11264 Jun  4 16:03 jackstables.sqlite3``` Becuase the group is www-data (which is webserver) and group has write permissions
+2. ci/application/db and ci/application/db/jackstables.sqlite3 should have write permissions: db folder should look something like this and have write and execute permissions: ```drwxrwxr--  2 root www-data  4096 Jun  4 16:03 .``` and jackstables.sqlite3 should look something like this: ```-rwxrw-r--  1 root www-data 11264 Jun  4 16:03 jackstables.sqlite3``` Becuase the group is www-data (which is webserver) and group has write permissions
 3. public_html/images/products should have write permissions
   ```cd public_html/images/products```